cesarp63/ELK-Project/README.md

 The playbook implements the following tasks:
-**First Step: ssh to my Jump-box-provisioner (ssh sysadmin@13.67.232.43) Second step: It is to run my ansible container. sudo docker ps, sudo docker start interesting_booth and sudo docker attach interesting_booth
+**First Step: ssh to my Jump-box-provisioner (ssh sysadmin@13.67.232.43) Second step: would be to run my ansible container. sudo docker ps, sudo docker start interesting_booth and sudo docker attach interesting_booth
 Third Step: cd to /etc/ansible/roles.
 I created the Elk playbook (Elk_playbook.yml) Fourth Step: I ran the Elk_playbook.yml in the same directory Fifth Step: Now I ssh to my Project-VM to check if the server is running**